ridulfo/nicolo.se/src/pages/writing/2023-03-12-making-a-fast-website.md

 Initially I did not want to use any frameworks.
 I wanted to keep it as close to vanilla as possible.
 My requirements were simple:

-- No: shipping any javascript if the website was't interactive.
+- No: shipping any javascript if the website wasn't interactive.
 - No: a runtime
 - Yes: Server side rendering (SSR)
 - Yes: reusable components without the need for javascript